samcorcos/network-x/packages/ccorcos:neo4j/README.md

     rm -rf /usr/local/Cellar/neo4j/2.1.7/libexec/data/graph.db

-Or you can use the following queries to delete all relationships and all nodes
+Or you can use the following queries to delete all relationships and all nodes:

     match ()-[r]->(), (n) delete r,n

 Or you can use the `.reset` method attached to the Neo4j object.
 This is much slower though.

-To instatiate a connection, on the server, use
+To instatiate a connection, on the server, use:

     Neo4j = new Neo4jDB()

 Also note, that Neo4j does not accept nested property lists, so its best to structure your Mongo collections similarly.

+Optionally, you may pass a GrapheneDB url into the Neo4jDB constructor:

+    Neo4j = new Neo4jDB(http://<USERNAME>:<PASSWORD>@networkx.sb05.stations.graphenedb.com:24789)